British Virgin Islands, Caribbean & Mexico

 Currency: US Dollar

-Hot and tropical climate tempered by trade winds throughout most of the year.
+The islands have a hot and tropical climate tempered by trade winds throughout most of the year.
 The driest period is from January to April and there is increased rainfall in summer and towards the end of the year.

 Don’t miss a trip to the Island of Anegada, a coral atoll just an hour away from Virgin Gorda.
 Here you can walk for miles on coral sand beaches and never see another footprint.
 It’s also a fantastic destination for snorkelers, with crystal clear waters teaming with exotic fish.